• Home

 • How to Get to Tainan from Taipei

-• How to Get from the HSR Station to Tainan City
+• Getting into town from the HSR Station

 • Need more help figuring out how to get around Taiwan?